 First, let’s examine what the franchise has done during the regular season this term.
 Milwaukee posted a 53-12 record through 65 games, good for the best mark in the East by a wide margin — when the league stopped in March 11, Milwaukee held a 6.5-game lead over the second-placed, Toronto Raptors.
 They need just two wins to secure home-field advantage throughout the Eastern Conference playoffs, something that could be huge considering they went a league-best 28-3 at Fiserv Forum.
-The Bucks have even been one of the top NBA picks against the spread this season winning 55% of their games against the line (36-29).
+The Bucks have even been one of the top NBA picks against the spread

 The playoffs are a completely different thing, though.
 You need experience.
 You need reliable playmakers.
 You need depth, a competent head coach and a few players that can carry your team when things get complicated.
 Luckily for the Bucks, they have all those things and a few more.
 Antetokounmpo is the league’s reigning MVP and, despite LeBron James’ incredible season, “The Greek Freak” shouldn’t have problems to win this award for the second straight year.
 During the 2019-20 season, Antetokounmpo averaged 29.6 points, 13.7 rebounds, 5.8 assists, 1.0 steal and 1.0 block in only 30.9 minutes per game.
 The points and rebounds per game were career-best marks for him, while the minutes per game were a career-low for him since he became a full-time starter in 2014-15.